 - This procedure is for draper and auger headers.
 It does not apply to rotary disc headers. - The header MUST be attached to the windrower to perform this procedure.
 The cab display module (CDM) automatically adjusts its programming for each header.
-For more information, refer to 4.5 Attaching and Detaching Headers, page 203. - 1.
-Turn ignition key to RUN, or start the engine. - 2.
+For more information, refer to 4.5 Attaching and Detaching Headers, page 213.

+- 1. Turn ignition key to RUN, or start the engine. - 2.
 Press PROGRAM (A) and SELECT (C) on CDM to enter Programming Mode. - WINDROWER SETUP? is displayed on the upper line. - NO/YES is displayed on the lower line. - 3.
 Press right (B) arrow to select YES.
 Press SELECT (C). - SET KNIFE SPEED? is displayed on the upper line.

-- 4. Press SELECT (D) until HEADER REEL SPEED? is displayed on the upper line. - RPM/MPH or RPM/KPH is displayed on the lower line. - 5.
+- RPM/MPH or RPM/KPH is displayed on the lower line. - 5.
 Press left (B) or right (C) arrow to select either Imperial or Metric units.
-Press SELECT (D). - 6.
-Press PROGRAM (A) to exit Programming Mode or press SELECT (D) to proceed to next WINDROWER SETUP action.
+Press SELECT (D). - Press PROGRAM (A) to exit Programming Mode or press SELECT (D) to proceed to next WINDROWER SETUP action.

-Figure 3.120: M205 Reel Speed Display
+Figure 3.125: M155 Reel Speed Display